hashicorp/da-connect-demo/docker_compose/README.md

 // e.g. docker exec -it connect_Postgres_1 /bin/bash
 ```

+* By default all Intentions are set to deny at startup `consul intention create -deny '*' '*'`

-## 1. Show connect is running and a root certificate has been created
+## Show connect is running and a root certificate has been created
 Consul is running as 8500 inside the container but this is mapped to 8501 outside of docker, the following command will show the root certificate which has automatically been generated for the Connect CA.

 ```bash
 curl -s 'http://127.0.0.1:8501/v1/agent/connect/ca/roots' | jq
 ```

-## 2. Attempt to connect to Service2 from the Service1 container
+## Attempt to connect to Service2 from the Service1 container
-1. Create a shell for the Service1 docker container
-2. Connect to the service and show the echo
+Without connect it is not possible to reach `Service2` from `Service1`, while there is a network route, `Service2` is bound to localhost and will not accept any connections from `Service1`.
+In production this could be further hardened by using network routes which restrict any network traffic other than between Connect proxies.

+**From `Service1` shell
 ```bash
 nc Service2 8080
 Service2: forward host lookup failed: Unknown host
 ```

-## 3. Start the Connect proxy on Service1
+## Start the Connect proxy on Service1
 In order to communicate with Service2 we can use Connect, connect runs as a point to point proxy securing both traffic via SSL and M/TLS, in order to use Connect we need to start the proxies.

 We are registering a service on `localhost` port `8080` with an upstream to `service2`, the `service2` upstream started by the proxy will bind to `localhost` port `9191`.
 The connect traffic port is defined by the `bind_port` setting and this is set to a value of `443`.